'BRICS bank' looks to local currencies as Russia sanctions bite

 Maasdorp said bringing in capital from new members is "very, very important" and would help the NDB realise its aspiration of becoming a leading emerging market institution, with the BRICS summit "a key platform" for talks with potential new members.

-Attracting the large emerging market countries that would lend the NDB more clout and shore up its financial health could require governance changes, Chris Humphrey, a development finance researcher at the Overseas Development Institute, said.
+Attracting the large emerging market countries that would lend the NDB more clout and shore up its financial health could require governance changes, said Chris Humphrey, a development finance researcher at ODI, a think tank formerly known as the Overseas Development Institute.

 Current bank statutes ensure that, even as it expands, its five founding shareholders will together retain senior leadership positions and majority voting power.